Vandermonde matrix: Confluent Vandermonde matrices

 This generalization of the Vandermonde matrix makes it non-singular, so that there exists a unique solution to the system of equations, and it possesses most of the other properties of the Vandermonde matrix.
 Its rows are derivatives (of some order) of the original Vandermonde rows.

 Another way to derive the above formula is by taking a limit of the Vandermonde matrix as the $x_i$'s approach each other.
 For example, to get the case of $x_1 = x_2$, take subtract the first row from second in the original Vandermonde matrix, and let $x_2\to x_1$: this yields the corresponding row in the confluent Vandermonde matrix.
 This derives the generalized interpolation problem with given values and derivatives as a limit of the original case with distinct points: giving $p(x_i), p'(x_i)$ is similar to giving $p(x_i), p(x_i + \varepsilon)$ for small $\varepsilon$.
-Geometers have studied the problem of tracking confluent points along their tangent lines, known as compacitification of configuration space.
+Geometers have studied the problem of tracking confluent points along their tangent lines, known as compactification of configuration space.